 If you have always dreamed of a stylish leather bag without the cruelty, take a look at these great brands!

 Maravillas vegan leather bags are made from an unlikely material: pineapple leaves!
-Known as Piñatex™ these leaves are bi products of producing pineapples!
+Known as Piñatex™ these leaves are by-products of producing pineapples!
 This means there is no extra water, pesticides or fertilizers required, thus minimizing waste.

 Maravillas Bags are made in Mallorca, Spain and come in all sorts of shapes and sizes.
 For example, this vegan leather fold over bag looks perfect for vegan travelers.

-Stella McCartney has been developing her vegan leather making sure they use solvent-free polyurethanes.
+This brand creates materials that use solvent-free polyurethanes.
 They also ensure that 50% of their coating is made with vegetable oil!
+Not bad.

 Vegan Leather Jackets

-You can easily find vegan leather jackets at ASOS, Free People and Top Shop but bare in mind these may not have been ethically produced or high quality.
+You can easily find vegan leather jackets at ASOS, Free People and Top Shop but bear in mind these may not have been ethically produced or high quality.

 However, if you are looking for a vegan leather jacket these are affordable options.
-On the higher end of the spectrum, you can find high quality vegan leather jackets on Instagram’s favorite vegan leather brand – Nanushka.
+On the higher end of the spectrum, you can find high quality jackets from Nanushka.